Table of contents

 Click the blue +Add registry button and on the next screen select the Custom option.

-Select the Custom registry option, give it a descriptive name, your public URL, and username and password that you have configured at the beginning.
+Select the Custom registry option, give it a descriptive name, your public URL, and the username and password that you have configured at the beginning.

 Finally, click Add registry to add your repository to the list of existing repositories.